itdxer/blog.itdxer.com/_posts/2021-06-06-solution-to-the-split-and-multiply-puzzle-from-fivethirtyeight.md

-Problem can be separated into two parts.
-First we want to decide into how many pieces do we want to split the line and second what should be the length of the line segments.
-Let's focus on the second part of the problems first.
+The problem can be split into two parts.
+First, we want to decide into how many pieces do we want to split the line, and second, what should be the length of each line segment.
+Let's focus on the second part of the problem first.